Skip to main content

 Processes in the Maturity Assessment

-Use process assets to strengthen subcategory maturity scores in Hyver.
+Use process assets to strengthen subcategory maturity scores in the Cye Exposure Management Platform.

 Overview

-Processes play a key role in shaping your cybersecurity maturity.
-In Hyver, you can link structured security processes—like alert handling or postmortems—to specific NIST subcategories.
-These linked processes help improve your maturity score when used appropriately.
+Processes play a key role in shaping cybersecurity maturity.
+In the Cye Exposure Management Platform, structured security processes — like alert handling or postmortems — can be linked to specific NIST subcategories.
+These linked processes help improve the maturity score when used appropriately.

 What Is a Process Asset?